lapd-c/acamps.github.io/_posts/2015-03-15-migrate-jekyll-site-from-one-template-to-another.markdown

 ---
 ### What do I need to do to migrate my site?

 Apparently I could dump all my files - almost.
-The files in the `_post` folder are the ones to be kept, while all other content can be happilly discarted.
+The files in the `_post` folder are the ones to be kept, while all other content can be happily discarded.

-I'm not very keen on this, since I have been working on my page for a while, but lately my links were looking horrible, so changing is a must.
+I'm not keen on this, since I have been working on my page for a while, but lately my _links_ were looking horrible, so changing is a must for me.

-Moving from one template to another is easy, but now I noticed I want to incorporate more elements into the template that I would like to recognise.
+Moving from one template to another is easy, but now I noticed I want to incorporate more elements into the template that I would like to recognize.

 **An interesting option** is to create my own.
 I'll keep this in mind, maybe for a next occasion.